xiaoshanyichen/Automated-Generation-of-Chinese-Text-Correction-Corpora/README.md

 3. **Corpus Construction**
    We now have, for every page in the PDF, two versions of the text: one obtained via direct PDF text extraction (the presumed “correct” reference), and another obtained from the OCR-processed images (the “incorrect” text that usually contains a range of substitution, insertion, or deletion errors).
 The central step is to align and compare these two versions in order to identify pairs of sentences that differ minimally overall but show localized discrepancies—precisely the type of data that can form a text correction corpus.
    The approach is to segment both the correct text and the OCR text into sentences.
 We can use a Chinese sentence segmentation tool, “sentencex”, to divide the raw text into manageable chunks.
 Then, for each OCR sentence, we look for the most similar “correct” sentence among the set of extracted reference sentences on the same page.
 My approach to determine whether two sentences are the "same" uses a Jaccard similarity based on the sets of characters in each sentence.
-If two sentences hit a Jaccard similarity above a certain threshold (I used **0.8** for ***deguo_tongshi***, but this hyperparameter can be fine-tuned per texts, consider **magazines** vs. **history books**), we assume that these two sentences are intended to be identical, aside from potential OCR mistakes.
+If two sentences hit a Jaccard similarity above a certain threshold (I used **0.8** for ***The History of Germany***, but this hyperparameter can be fine-tuned per texts, consider **magazines** vs. **history books**), we assume that these two sentences are intended to be identical, aside from potential OCR mistakes.
-   For example, one discrepancy in ***deguo_tongshi*** on **page 83**:
+   For example, one discrepancy in ***The History of Germany*** on **page 83**:
    ```json
    {
       "ori_sent": "查理五世的代表宣布，废止1526年斯派耶尔帝国议会的决议，重申沃尔姆斯敕令。",